iDesignRES/Plan4Res-SMS/SMSppThroughJulia.jl/README.md

 , "test/data/Nblock_mod3.nc4")

 [910.0000000000005, 911.0000000000005, 912.000000000001, 913.000000000001, 925.0, 925.0, 920.000000000033, 910.0, 900.0, 890.0, 880.0, 855.0, 845.0, 835.0, 825.0, 800.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]

+# Alternative - automated test

+Alternatively one can run

+using SMSppThroughJulia

+followed up by

+SMSppThroughJulia.test()

+then one should see displayed

+Testing : 8 / 8 - passed => indicating succes